Rickydam/InstagramClone/README.md

 # https://rickydam-instagram.herokuapp.com/
-A webapp with user accounts that can store images.
+A photo-sharing WebApp with user accounts that can store images.